1. Overview

 prop2: val2

-To turn a given property into a configuration property, you need to prefix it with “bq.”.
-This "namespace" makes configuration explicit and helps to avoid random naming conflicts with properties otherwise present in the system.
+.
+This "namespace" helps to avoid random naming conflicts with properties otherwise present in the system.

 class MyModule implements BQModule {